On this page...

 - Providing care coordination to help people navigate behavioral health care, physical health care, social services, and other needs.

-More information about the CCBHC model can be found at: www.hhs.iowa.gov/CCBHC
+More information about the CCBHC model can be found on the CCBHC page.

 Members will be transitioned to other case management services (CCBHC or TCM or MCOs) in phases.